Valuing HVAC Companies

 - 37.0 – 60.0% of annual sales, includes inventory

 - 2.4– 3.4x Sellers Discretionary Earnings, includes inventory

 - 3.4 – 7.8x EBITDA

-There are countless factors to take into consideration, but this will provide you with the basis of what your company is worth.
-If you are searching for a more extensive valuation, reach out to a valuation professional like myself.
+There are countless factors to consider, but this will provide you with the basis of what your company is worth.
+If you are searching for a more extensive valuation, reach out to a valuation professional like Peak Business Valuation.

 With a clearer understanding of what your business is worth, you can begin taking steps to increase the value of your HVAC business.
 I will touch on 4 ways in which you can increase the value of your business.

 How does your business stack up next to the industry in terms of revenue breakdown?
-The primary revenue sources for HVAC companies are installation, repairs, replacements and maintenance.
+The primary revenue sources for HVAC companies are installation, repairs, replacements, and maintenance.
 Observe the percentage breakdown of your revenue to see how each product and service you offer compares to that of the industry.
 In addition, identify the source of each product or service purchased.
 Below is data derived from IBISWorld.
 If you are interested in more industry research, feel free to schedule a free consultation with Peak Business Valuation.